Jamster3000/Joan-smart-assistant/README.md

 # Joan 🤖 - Your smart assistant

-Welcome to **Joan**, a lightweight and resource-efficient smart assistant designed to run seamlessly on low-resource systems like Raspberry Pi. `**Joan**` leverages machine learning (scikit-learn) for speed and control, making it a user-friendly alternative to traditional chatbot frameworks.
-Unlike typical AI frameworks, `**Joan**` prioritizes transparency and simplicity for easy understanding.
+Welcome to **Joan**, a lightweight and resource-efficient smart assistant designed to run seamlessly on low-resource systems like Raspberry Pi. **Joan** leverages machine learning (scikit-learn) for speed and control, making it a user-friendly alternative to traditional chatbot frameworks.
+Unlike typical AI frameworks, **Joan** prioritizes transparency and simplicity for easy understanding.

 ## Features 🚀
-- Play a game (blackjack or rock paper scissors
+- **Game Time:** Play blackjack or rock-paper-scissors.
 - Ask it to open a specific video on `Youtube`
 - Tell a joke
 - Tell a riddle (doesn't give answer until you give up or guess)